Empowering Faith in a Secular World

 As you might imagine, Christmas morning was a terrible disappointment to me.
 I couldn’t even pretend to be excited about the gifts I received, even though some were what I had asked for.
 But then, it was over: The magic, the mystery, the futile fight to stay awake just for a glimpse of Santa.

-My faith would be restored if I could see him just this once.
+I was certain that my faith would be restored if I could see him just this once.
 Then, with tears streaming down my face, I could tell him that my brother and sister were VERY naughty all year and should both be turned into lumps of coal!

 But that didn’t happen, and now I was doomed to a reality I was unwilling to face.
 I imagined the next thing to go was the Easter Bunny and the Tooth Fairy.
 And then what?
 I couldn’t bear it!